danishb7/CPSC8430-Deep-Learning/HW2/README.md

 Problem Statement
 Generate a video caption for an input video using sequential-to-sequential model.
-The input for the code will be a video, and the output will be a stream of captions describing the actions in the video.
+The input for the code will be a video, and the output will be a stream of captions describing the actions in the video along with the average BLEU score.
-The above is achieved by Recurrent Neural Networks.
+The above is achieved by using Recurrent Neural Networks.

 Dataset
-Provided in class– contains 1450 videos for training and 100 videos for testing along with video features and captions/labels.
+Provided in class– contains 1450 videos for training and 100 videos for testing, along with video features and captions/labels.

 Introduction
-This project involves building a Sequence-to-Sequence (Seq2Seq) model aimed at generating captions for videos.
-In this assignment, a Seq2Seq architecture comprising an encoder-decoder model with attention mechanisms, is trained on video data with captions.
+This project involves building a Sequence-to-Sequence (Seq2Seq) model to generate video captions.
+In this assignment, a Seq2Seq architecture comprising an encoder-decoder model with attention mechanisms is trained on video data with captions.
-The dataset consists of videos, each associated with caption data provided in ‘.json’ format.
+The dataset consists of videos associated with caption data provided in ‘.json’ format.
 This dataset is pre-processed and transformed to feed the model, which then learns to generate captions given video features.

 Model Architecture
 The core architecture of this Seq2Seq model is composed of the following:
-The provided Seq2Seq model consists of three main components: the Encoder, Decoder with Attention, and the Seq2Seq framework itself.
+The provided Seq2Seq model consists of three main components: the Encoder, the Decoder with Attention, and the Seq2Seq framework.
 1. The Encoder processes video features by applying a linear transformation followed by a ReLU activation function, converting the input features into a hidden representation.
 2. The Decoder utilizes the encoded features and generates captions.
 It employs an embedding layer for the input captions, calculates